AChusuei/Poker2Poker/README.md

 The game should be accessible from http://localhost:8000.

 One can also run this just using python.
-In the `public` directory, run `python -m SimpleHTTPServer` to start the application on port 8000.
+In the `public` directory, run `python -m SimpleHTTPServer` to start the application on port 8000; the game can then be accessed at http://localhost:8000/game.html.

-A demo of the game is available at http://poker2poker.herokuapp.com.
+A public demo of the game is available at http://poker2poker.herokuapp.com.